IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## [JS Validator](https://jshint.com/)

-This was the initial test for the Java Script code; it has no error, only warnings.
+This was the initial test for the JavaScript code; It has no error, only warnings.
 The majority of warnings are from the loop function I created as my main function.

 ![JS Validator](./assets/docs/js-warnings.png)